 The first side of the LP ends on this note — as so often with Simon, a contradictory note, with the musical complexities mirrored in the lyrics an expression of the internal confusion that is portrayed as Levin’s, but might just as well be Simon’s.
 In 1980, Rolling Stone wrote “Because Levin’s personality is so closely patterned after Simon’s, it’s tempting to think that One-Trick Pony is autobiography.
 It isn’t, but it is revealing of its creator’s personality”.
 I would love to know what Simon has to say about this film and album now, in 2017, and how autobiographical he is prepared to admit to it being, 37 years on.

 Side two opens with one of the album’s few straight-up fun songs, Ace in the Hole.
-It’s an immediately likeable song with an infectious pulse, and you can see why in the movie it was the one chosen to be worked on as the Jonah Levin Band’s single (even if that work ruins the song by slathering in with unnecessary and inappropriate string parts and gospel choirs).
+It’s an immediately likeable song with an infectious pulse, and you can see why in the movie it was the one chosen to be worked on as the Jonah Levin Band’s single (even if that work ruins the song by slathering it with unnecessary and inappropriate string parts and gospel choirs).
 Each of the four verses offers something that can be someone’s ace in the hole, their hidden trump card in tough times: Jesus, $200 for drugs, insanity, and finally music itself: “Just your ordinary rhythm and blues, and your basic rock and roll”.
 As Levin and keyboardist Clarence Franklin (played Richard Tee) say: “You can sit on the top of the beat / You can lean on the side of the beat / You can hang from the bottom of the beat”.

 Yet again, as with at least three of the side-one tracks, Ace in the Hole is transformed and deepened by a middle section that seems to have flown in from a completely different musical space.
 In the “Riding on this rolling bus” section, Simon sounds distant from his own problems, and indeed his own solutions — more an observer than a participant, like some watcher of the skies when a new gig swims into his ken.
 It is this section that gets the full, ethereal strings-and-gospel treatment in the film, and you can understand why: although it’s musically very different, thematically it recalls the “And I dreamed I was flying” release in American Tune, where strings were introduced to very good effect.

 The sequencing of songs on the album is very different from that in the film: as a result, the narrative arc feels rather different, too.
-Side 1 of One Trick Pony is largely sardonic, playful even when as in Oh, Marion it’s forlorn.
+Side 1 of One Trick Pony is largely sardonic, playful even when as in Oh, Marion it’s also forlorn.
 With Ace in the Hole, the album really opens up for the last time: with the rolling-bus bridge, we start the process of drifting away from the fun and fellowship of being in a bad, and Jonah Levin begins to turn in on himself, to become increasingly introspective and meditative.
 Or, since Jonah Levin is a character from a film and we’re discussing the Paul Simon album, maybe we should interpret it rather as Simon slipping back from conviviality into introversion.

 The first step on that inward-leading path is Nobody, a low, thoughtful, and to be honest self-pitying song.
 Self-pity is never an attractive quality, but — and stop me if you’ve heard this before — the song is transformed by a chorus or bridge that re-imagines the “nobody” loneliness (“Who is my heart, who is my door?
 Nobody.”) into an altogether more positive reading: “Nobody but you“.
 While the verses have a curiously ambulatory, questing quality to them, the bridge slips into a simpler time signature, warmer harmonies and richer instrumentation, so that we feel as well as hear the transformation.
 So far, so clever.
 But as with many of the songs on Still Crazy After All These Years, there’s yet another layer of meaning in Simon’s delivery.
 The way he sings it, the “nobody but you” section is not really the comforting conclusion that it initially appears to be, but more of a desperate appeal.
 It’s not “I have nobody but you”, it’s “Unless you save me, I’ll have nobody” — and it’s sung in a spirit of meek acceptance that that’s not going to happen, with just a sprinkling of wilful self-delusion.
 Simon is such a great songwriter that it’s often easy to overlook the quality of his singing.
 As an interpreter of his own material, he really stands alone: have you ever noticed how few covers (especially how few successful covers) there are of Paul Simon’s songs?